 Noise by Part of West Vero Corridor

 Average noise levels for West Vero Corridor residents, grouped by direction from the center of West Vero Corridor.
-Central West Vero Corridor carries the highest population-weighted average; Southern West Vero Corridor carries the lowest.
-Just 0% of residents in Southern West Vero Corridor live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Central West Vero Corridor.
+The highest population-weighted average is in northwestern West Vero Corridor; the lowest is in southwestern West Vero Corridor, where just 5% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Eastern West Vero Corridor

-Central West Vero Corridor sounds about 22% louder than Southern West Vero Corridor to the human ear, a 2.9 dBA gap.
+To the human ear, noise in northwestern West Vero Corridor sounds about 104% louder than in southwestern West Vero Corridor, a 10.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from 20 St do you need to be?